seawsstest/scripts-github/README.md

 # GitHub Test Scripts
 This is a sample repo used to test out the basic git processes as well as test configuring IDE integrations with github.
-This repo lives on github
-Feel free to add information below
+This repo lives on Github in a Github organization called seawsstest.
+The organization is free so all repos created in it are public. **Please do not add sensitive code to any repos created in this org**

 # Getting Started
 To work with the GitHub repo, you can download GitHub Desktop here: https://desktop.github.com/.
 GitHub Desktop has a built in interactive tutorial...complete with a sample repo... that you can walk through to learn the basics of git.